Senegal Parrots as Pets

 - Swing: Senegals are quite the little acrobats and especially love swings and ladders.

-- A pedicure perch is recommended to keep its nails trimmed.
+- A pedicure or grooming perch is recommended to keep its nails trimmed.
 Long nails can be very painful when digging into an owner's arm and they can get caught in clothing and toys.

 Senegals should be provided with at least one hour a day to play outside of their cages on a playstand or another bird-safe area.
 Exercise and regular time out of the cage keeps them fit and healthy.